 St Catharines Diocesan President

 Lisa lives in St. Catharines, Ontario.
 She has a Business degree from Brock University with a minor in Political Science.
 Her degree took her to a career in finance, both in financial advising and managerial positions.
-Lisa has been married 32 years to Geoff, and has two grown daughters, Kendra (and soon to be son-in-law Matthew) and Laura.
+Lisa has been married 33 years to Geoff, and has two grown daughters, Kendra and son-in-law Matthew and Laura.

 She was Parish President for 4 years, has held webmaster, corresponding secretary, communications, and organization chair positions on the Diocesan before becoming president.
-She is also on Parish Council and involved with different ministries and events at Star of the Sea in Port Dalhousie where her family have been members for 31 years.
+She is involved with different ministries and events at Star of the Sea in Port Dalhousie where her family have been members for 32 years.

 Lisa became an active member of the Parish CWL and has never looked back.
 Lisa truly never knew what was missing from her faith and life, until her involvement grew with the CWL.
 Her love of Christ and our Blessed Mother grew exponentially through her Spiritual Adviser, Spiritual Development Chair, and the works of the CWL.